nitya/ignite25-LAB516-fork/README.md

    - Select "Open in browser" option - a web-based guide will open in a new tab
    - Click the **Begin Here** tab in navigation - follow instructions there!

-**Note:** The web-based guide has three useful features:
+Using the web-based instruction guide has three benefits:

-- Built in search - quickly look up commands or sections on-demand
+1. **Search effectively** - quickly look up commands or sections on-demand
-- Theme modes - toggle between dark and light themes to suit preference
+1. **Copy/Paste quickly** - hover on code regions to see _copy to clipboard_ option
-- Easy copy/paste - hover on code-fenced region, click "copy to clipboard" icon
+1. **Toggle theme** - setup for light and dark theme modes to suit your preference

-At the end of this step you should have a browser open with three tabs:
+_You should now have a browser with three open tabs:_

 - [X] GitHub Repository tab - from which you launched codespaces
 - [X] GitHub Codespaces tab - which is your development environment
 - [X] Workshop Guide tab - which will provide step-by-step walkthroughs

-_You are now ready to continue the workshop using the guide_.
+Ready to get to work?
+Let's go! 🚀